AgPipeline/moving-transformer-hyperspectral/README.md

 - `--working_space "/mnt"` specifies the folder to use as a workspace
 - `--metadata "/mnt/f46c9e11-de52-40ca-8258-c64427f877f0_metadata_cleaned.json"` is the name of the cleaned metadata
 - `--date_override "2019-03-31"` optional override for the capture date used to inform the algorithm on sensor properties
-- `--skip_memory_check` skips the check for sufficient available memory; default behavior is to stop when insufficient memory is detected
 - `--environment_logger /mnt/2019-03-31` the folder containing EnvironmentLogger files
 - `VNIR` specifies that we're processing VNIR files
 - `/mnt/f46c9e11-de52-40ca-8258-c64427f877f0_raw` the RAW file to be processed